Euro zone bond yields climb as central banks talk tough on rates

 By Harry Robertson

-Germany's 10-year bond yield DE10YT=RR, the benchmark for the bloc, was last up 3 basis points (bps) at 2.647%, up from a two-month low of 2.606% hit on Wednesday.
+Germany's 10-year bond yield DE10YT=RR, the benchmark for the bloc, was last 3 basis points (bps) higher at 2.644%, up from a two-month low of 2.606% hit on Wednesday.
 Yields move inversely to prices.

-European bond yields have fallen sharply over the past two weeks, dragged lower by a drop in their U.S. counterparts, after the European Central Bank, Federal Reserve and Bank of England left interest rates on hold at their latest meetings.
+European bond yields have fallen sharply over the past two weeks, dragged lower by a drop in their U.S. counterparts, after the European Central Bank, Federal Reserve and Bank of England left interest rates on hold at their most recent meetings.

 Some weaker-than-expected U.S. and European economic data and a tweak to U.S. Treasury debt issuance plans have also pushed down market rates.